United Nations Sustainable Development Goals

 Ensure availability and sustainable management of water and sanitation for all

 - The Water@Leeds network draws together around 150 academics and 170 PhD students from across the University to deliver excellent, internationally leading water science, technology and policy research.
 Recent projects include HyCristal, which explores climate change adaptation and resilience in East African communities, and is supporting COP26 priorities.
+You can read the latest Water@Leeds annual report here.

 Read more about Goal 6 on the UN website.